-The current list of targets added using Default is available in the DEFAULT_TARGETS list (see below).
+The current list of targets added using Default is available in the DEFAULT\TARGETS list (see below).

 '''

 Default('foo', 'bar', 'baz')

 env.Default(['a', 'b', 'c'])

 hello = env.Program('hello', 'hello.c')

-'''

-'''

 env.Default(hello)

 '''

-DefaultEnvironment([kwargs])
+DefaultEnvironment([\\kwargs])

-Instantiates and returns the default construction environment object.
-The default environment is used internally by SCons in order to execute many of the global functions in this list (that is, those not called as methods of a specific construction environment).
-It is not mandatory to call DefaultEnvironment: the default environment will be instantiated automatically when the build phase begins if the function has not been called, however calling it explicitly gives the opportunity to affect and examine the contents of the default environment.

-The default environment is a singleton, so the keyword arguments affect it only on the first call, on subsequent calls the already-constructed object is returned and any keyword arguments are silently ignored.
-The default environment can be modified after instantiation in the same way as any construction environment.
-Modifying the default environment has no effect on the construction environment constructed by an Environment or Clone call.
+Instantiates and returns the global construction environment object.
+This environment is used internally by SCons when it executes many of the global functions listed in this section (that is, those not called as methods of a specific construction environment).
+The default environment is a singleton: the keyword arguments are used only on the first call; on subsequent calls the already-constructed object is returned and any keyword arguments are silently ignored.
+The default environment can still be modified after instantiation in the same way as any other construction environment.
+The default environment is independent: modifying it has no effect on any other construction environment constructed by an Environment or Clone call.